-Your final grade in this course will be determined from your performance on two exams, the internal audit project, cases, attendance at professional activities, and participation.
+Your final grade in this course will be determined from your performance on two exams, the internal audit project, case, the topical presentation, and participation.
 Your grade will be determined as follows:

-Points 1997
+Points

 Exams 300

-Written Cases (2) 100
+Written Case 70

 Internal Audit Project Report 100

-IIA Meeting (brief writeup) 30

-Career Fair (brief writeup) 10

-ISACA/IIA/ACFE student organization meeting (brief writeup) 10

 Signature/Non-disclosure agreement 10

-Completion of Team Survey (due by Friday, Jan.
-17 at 5:00 p.m.)

-Peer Evaluation (due with IA Project)
+Peer Evaluation (due with IA Project) 10

-Group Topical Presentation (April - in class) 25
+Team Topical Presentation (April - in class) 25

 Participation/Professionalism 25

-Total 630
+Total 540

-Grades of 90, 80, 70 and 60% of the above 630 points will guarantee grades of A, B, C, and D, respectively.
+Grades of 90, 80, 70 and 60% of the above 540 points will guarantee grades of A, B, C, and D, respectively.